 * Section 1 is the part of HS1 between Fawkham Junction/Southfleet Junction and Cheriton (Channel Tunnel boundary).

-** Section 2 is the part of HS1 between St Pancras International Station and Southfleet Junction.
+** Section 2 is the part of HS1 between St. Pancras International Station and Southfleet Junction.

 *** Includes loco assisting a passenger train.

 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.